IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-cellular-respiration/index.markdown

 ---
+weight: 11
-title: 'Cellular Respiration'
+title: 'Cellular respiration'
 author: 'Isobel Beasley'
-date: '2021-01-24'
+date: '2024-10-20'
 slug: cellular-respiration
-categories: ['VCE', 'Biology', 'Unit 3', 'Area of study 3']
+categories: ['High school', 'VCE', 'Biology', 'Unit 3', 'Area of study 2']
 tags: ['High school','VCE', 'Photosynthesis', 'Cellular Respiration', 'Tutoring']
 subtitle: "Don't let the details scare you; you need to learn less than you might think"
 summary: "Let's focus on what you actually need to know on everyone's favourite VCE Biology topic (sarcasm btw)"
 authors: ['Isobel Beasley']
-lastmod: '2023-01-24T04:14:47+11:00'
+lastmod: '2024-10-20T04:14:47+11:00'
-featured: yes
+featured: no
 image:
   caption: ''
   focal_point: ''
   preview_only: no
 projects: []
 toc: true
+math: true
 ---

 <aside>

 <b> Note: </b> To develop the content for this page I adapted a learning plan I wrote in 2021 for VCE summer school.
-It’s now better targeted to the 2022-2026 VCAA study design, but it is still not a perfect match for this study desgin.
+It’s now better targeted to the 2022-2026 VCAA study design, but it is still not a perfect match for this study design.

 </aside>
 <aside>